CDR plasma model

 Plasma species

-The list of plasma species is included by an array plasma species
+The list of plasma species is included by an array plasma species.

 Each entry must have the entries

-, can be included for providing initial data to the species
+Optionally, the field initial data, can be included for providing initial data to the species

 Details are discussed further below.